-Description: This course is the highest level of second language learning available at BHS.
-It is a review and practice of all past grammatical and communicative processes and also an introduction of sophisticated concepts.
-Students learn to express themselves through speaking and writing and understand meaning from written and spoken language at a more advanced level.
-Upon successful completion of this course, students will have successfully fulfilled their entire language requirement at the University of Minnesota.
-Upon successful completion of the course, students who are eligible for college credit will earn 5 credits from University of MN Twin Cities.
-(See the CIS table for eligibility criteria)
+Description: CIS Spanish 4 & 5 is a three-trimester sequence of language study intended for students who are either college-bound or who want to expand their language skills at an intermediate level.
+It is a review of and practice of all past grammatical and communicative topics and an introduction to more sophisticated topics.
+Students learn to express themselves through speaking and writing and are expected to understand language at a more advanced level.
+Upon successful completion of the A and B trimesters (Level 4), students who are eligible for college can earn 5 credits from the University of Minnesota-Twin Cities.
+Upon successful completion of trimester C (Level 5) students can earn an additional 5 credits from the U of M.